 5 mice in 2 consecutive houses

 We arrived at the end of May in Picton and drove to Pohara.
-It was the most beautiful drive I’d ever been, but thanks to the horrible sea sickness, I didn’t enjoy it enough.
+It was the most beautiful drive I’d ever been, but thanks to the ferry and its horrible sea sickness, I didn’t enjoy it enough.
 We took 4 hours (246 km) from the ferry to Pohara, where we spent 12 days.
 It’s a small town in Golden Bay, just by the Abel Tasman forest.
 We weren’t in our best shapes: I was sick for the first 3 days and everyone else was sick during the last 5 days.
 Still, we had a few glorious days there.
 The highlight was Totaranui Beach.
 If there was ever a perfect beach, it was this one.

 Angelo fell sick on our last day there.
 Still, he managed to drive the 5 hours (and 352 km) from Pohara to Kaikoura.
 Kaikoura’s highlights were the fur seals.
 They are gorgeous and we all fell in love with them.
 Besides that, the Whale Watch was another great experience.
 We spent a week there and it was great.
 Kaikoura’s full of incredible wild animals, it was a great place for the kids, peaceful, small yet packed with activities.
 It was there that Angelo needed the hospital.
 Turns out, he had labyrinthitis.